greiman/SdFat-beta/README.md

-### Warning: This version has major changes so it may be unstable.
+### Warning: This beta version is now out of date.
+Use standard version of SdFat.

 Teensy 3.5/3.6 SDIO support has been added.
 Try the TeensySdioDemo example.
 Many other example will work with Teensy SDIO if you use the SdFatSdio classes